ibm-cloud-docs/SecureGateway/securegateway_updates.md

 ### Features

 - Clients are now assigned an ID when connecting to the SG server.
-- Clients an now be terminated remotely via API or the Secure Gateway UI.
+- Clients are now terminated remotely via API or the Secure Gateway UI.
 - The connected status of a client can be checked via API.
 - Destination-side TLS now supports Mutual Authentication.
 - Cloud destinations now support Mutual Authentication protocols.